 This is issued to a foreigner who wishes to retire in the Republic of South Africa, provided they have proof of a pension from their country of origin or a minimum prescribed net worth.
-This is issued for a 4 year period and can be renewed.
+This is issued for 4 years and can be renewed.